presidential-innovation-fellows/worker-dol-gov/_concerns/safety-retaliation.md

 # Metadata
 concern:
   - I don’t feel safe at work
-  - I was harassed, threatened, or retaliated against
+  - I was threatened or retaliated against
 detail: whistleblower
 right: safety-rights
 summary: "I was fired or threatened for reporting a safety issue"